ZetaVII/Task-Manager-App/Specification.md

 ### Glossary
 * user = a person with an existing account and at least one task, who wants to add a time duration to a task.

+## **Use Case 9 Name:** Mark task complete
+## Summary
+User who is logged in can mark a task complete and will be moved to the bottom of the list
+## Actors
+1. User
+## Preconditions
+* precond 1: User is signed in
+* precond 2: User has incomplete tasks
+## Triggers
+User clicks “mark task complete” button
+## Primary Sequence
+1. User clicks on task they wish to complete
+2. User clicks “mark task complete” button
+3. Check if task is incomplete
+4. App shows “task completed”
+## Primary Postconditions
+* Task is marked complete
+* Task moves to the bottom of the list
+## Alternate Sequences
+1. User clicks on task they wish to complete
+2. User clicks “mark task complete” button
+3. Check if task is incomplete
+4. If already completed app shows error “task already completed”
+##Alternate Postconditions
+ App shows “task already completed”
+## Non-functional Requirements
+ App must respond in 1 second
+## Glossary
+User-has registered username and password
+Task- item user entered on to do list

+## **Use Case 10 Name:** View completed tasks
+## Summary
+User who is logged in can view all complete tasks
+## Actors
+1. User
+## Preconditions
+* precond 1: User is signed in
+* precond 2: User has completed tasks
+## Triggers
+User clicks “view completed tasks” button
+## Primary Sequence
+1.User clicks “view completed tasks” button
+2.Check if task is incomplete
+2. App shows “completed tasks”
+## Primary Postconditions
+* Completed tasks are shown
+## Alternate Sequences
+1. User clicks “view completed tasks” button
+2. If no completed tasks, then app shows error “no completed tasks”
+## Alternate Postconditions
+ App shows “no completed tasks”
+## Non-functional Requirements
+ App must respond in 1 second
+## Glossary
+User-has registered username and password
+Task- item user entered on to do list

+## **Use Case 11 Name:** View incomplete tasks

+## Summary
+User who is logged in can view all incomplete tasks
+## Actors
+1. User
+## Preconditions
+* precond 1: User is signed in
+* precond 2: User has incomplete tasks
+## Triggers
+User clicks “view incomplete tasks” button
+## Primary Sequence
+1.User clicks “view incomplete tasks” button
+2.Check if user has incomplete tasks
+3. App shows list of incomplete tasks
+## Primary Postconditions
+* Incomplete tasks are shown
+## Alternate Sequences
+2. User clicks “view incomplete tasks” button
+3. If no incomplete tasks, then app shows “Congratulations all tasks completed”
+## Alternate Postconditions
+ App shows “Congratulations all tasks completed”
+## Non-functional Requirements
+ App must respond in 1 second
+## Glossary
+User-has registered username and password
+Task- item user entered on to do list